Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version: AOID for mass estimation in vehicles

 \subsection{Experimental constraints}

 In a heavy-duty truck, the longitudinal acceleration and retardation are limited by the maximum engine torque and the retarder mechanism.
 Additional limitations arise from road slopes, such as uphill and downhill sections.
 These effects can be modeled by imposing distance-dependent constraints: let $d(k)$ be the distance traveled at sampling instant $k$, and let $a_{\min}(d)$ and $a_{\max}(d)$ denote the distance-varying bounds on acceleration.
-Then,
+It is required that,